pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-23-vlychada-bay.md

 author: "Pieter Jan"
 ---

-`At: Vlychada bay, Peloponnesos, Greece`
+`At: Vlychada bay, Western Peloponnesos, Greece`

 Vlychada bay is magnificent.
 About half a mile long and 300m wide, surrounded on three sides by steep mountains, with a half sand, half pebble beach, and most important for sailors: a sandy bottom.